mongodb/docs/source/includes/backup-restore-delivery-and-authentication-steps.rst

         For security reasons, you should remove this public key from the authorized hosts file once you have obtained your backup file.

 #.
+Select the file :guilabel:`Format`.
+Individual DB files will fill the target
+   directory with MongoDB files.
+Database files stream files directly from the backup database, and are faster to construct, but require additional file space on the destination server.
+Archive (tar.gz) delivers database files in a single tar.gz that must be extracted before use.

+#.
 Click :guilabel:`Authenticate`.